 Janice Croswell, Secretary: 204-444-3421

 The Club meets the 3rd Tuesday of every month (except July, August and December) at the Selkirk United Church Hall, 202 McLean Ave., Selkirk at 7 pm.
-Membership includes guest speakers, tours, workshops and annual fundraiser plant sale.
-Membership fee $20 for single.
+Membership includes guest speakers, tours, workshops and an annual fundraiser plant sale.
+The membership fee is $20 for a single.
 FB page: Selkirk and District Horticultural Society

 Selkirk Friendship Centre